 Eligibility

-- First-year students in the Faculty of Arts & Science who have been admitted to the Physical and Mathematical Sciences admission category on the St. George campus
+- First-year students in the Faculty of Arts & Science who have been admitted to the Mathematical & Physical Sciences admission category on the St. George campus

 - Students living off campus are encouraged to apply to be part of a Mathematics FLCs